aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Worker Base Container

-The Worker Base Container does the following:
+The Worker Base Container does the following [BK: It is unclear here what the `Node Manifest` and the `Task Notifier` are.
+While competitors could possibly guess what they do, we could reduce their cognitive load by giving a short explanation]:

 1. Reports its IP address to a global Node Manifest and reports its status as READY, BUSY, or ERROR
 2. Monitors the Task Notifier for a notification that a solving task has ended